Logo Icon

 Answer: A) Vegetable

-Explanation: Apple is a fruit; potato is a vegetable.
+Explanation: An apple is classified as a fruit; a potato is commonly classified as a vegetable.

 A person walks 4 km east, then 3 km north.
 What is the shortest distance from the starting point?